 But luxury is largely about having enough money to buy high-priced goods and services.
 After all, luxury can be found in the retail industry, the travel industry, the auto industry, and of course, the financial services industry.

-Luxury buying is best known as a retail endeavor.
+Though it's important to everything from healthcare to bank marketing, luxury buying is best known as a retail endeavor.
 Clothing, accessories, and fragrances top the shopping list.
 But the luxury experience knows no bounds.

 Luxury travel boasts five-star hotels and vacation packages, with access to exclusive resorts, spas, tours, and more.
 The auto industry is loaded with familiar brand names like Porsche, Audi, BMW, Mercedes-Benz, and Lexus, just to name a handful.
 And financial services groups offer custom financing with access to prime luxury lending markets for yachts, private jets, RVs, and other unique needs.